firesim/firesim/docs/Advanced-Usage/Manager/Manager-Overview.rst

 Overview
 ========================

-When you source ``sourceme-f1-manager.sh`` in your copy of the FireSim repo, you get access to a new command, ``firesim``, which is the FireSim simulation manager.
+When you source ``sourceme-manager.sh`` in your copy of the FireSim repo, you get access to a new command, ``firesim``, which is the FireSim simulation manager.
 If you've used tools like Vagrant or Docker, the ``firesim`` program is to FireSim what ``vagrant`` and ``docker`` are to Vagrant and Docker